escreven/liveimport/comparison/README.md

 Reloaded beta because alpha reloaded
 ```

-The autoreload notebook included no such notification.
-When you are working on
+When you are working on a notebook, being suprised by a reload — or being
-a notebook, being suprised by a reload — or being surprised by a *non*-reload —
+surprised by a *non*-reload — can waste time.
+If you don't like LiveImport's
-can waste time.
-If you don't like LiveImport's notification blocks, you can
+notification blocks, you can turn them off by calling
-turn them off by calling `liveimport.auto_sync(report=False)`.
+`liveimport.auto_sync(report=False)`.

 Second, LiveImport didn't just reload `alpha`, it reloaded `beta`.
 Why?
 Because `beta` imports `alpha_tag`, `alpha_fn()`, and `Alpha` from `alpha`.